Hornbill-Docs/servicemanager-config/servicemanager-config/customer-portal/my-services.md

 * Users can select the relevant Catalog option and be guided through linked questions to submit the request.
 * The Service Owner will have configured in the request catalog whether the request will be raised as an incident or a service request against each Catalog item.

-If The Raise Request tab is not visible this will be because no catalog items have been defined and the Service Owner may not want to allow subscribed users to be able to raise requests against the Service from the Portal, however they may still want them to review their requests raised via other channels for the Service, and or view or have access to
+If the Raise Request tab is not visible this will be because no catalog items have been defined and the Service Owner may not want to allow subscribed users to be able to raise requests against the Service from the Portal, however they may still want them to review their requests raised via other channels for the Service, and or view or have access to
 FAQs' about the Service.

 ## FAQ's